syncfusion-content/blazor-docs/blazor/diagram/swimlane/swimlane.md

 ---
 layout: post
 title: Swimlane in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about swimlane support in Syncfusion Blazor Diagram component and much more.
+description: Learn here all about swimlane support in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug